Fabulani/ColorSeparator/README.md

 # ColorSeparator
-Separates pens based on their color by use of a TCS3200 color sensor and a DC12V motor with a 10k potentiometer attachment for angular position sensoring and controlling.
+Separates pens based on their color by use of a TCS3200 color sensor, Arduino MEGA and a DC12V motor with a 10k potentiometer attachment for angular position sensoring and controlling.

 Video: https://youtu.be/dRrr3rgONBE